 Under Michigan law, there is a one year time limit to inform your insurance company of your car accident, and to file your car accident insurance claim.
 In addition, there is a three year time limit to file a lawsuit against another driver.
 However, some insurance companies have different notification requirements.
 Be sure to check your Michigan insurance policy for their specific notification requirements pertaining to your car accident.
 Some pose strict notification requirements, like 30 days from the date of the accident.

 The insurance company will require a copy of the accident report prepared by the police department at the scene of the accident.
 They will also ask you some questions pertaining to what happened, especially concerning any factors that may have contributed to the accident.
 Answer their questions and inform them that you have retained the services of a Michigan car accident lawyer who is actively investigating the accident.
 Provide your attorney’s contact information to the insurance company and ask that all correspondence be handled through their offices.

 Marc J. Shefman – Michigan Car Accident Lawyer

 Laws governing car accidents in Michigan can be complicated, so many attorneys do not handle those cases.
-Marc J. Shefman is an experienced Michigan car accident lawyer who faithfully serves Metro Detroit, including Oakland, Lapeer, Livingston, St. Clair, Macomb, and Wayne, Genesee, and Washtenaw Counties.
+Marc J. Shefman is an experienced Michigan car accident lawyer who faithfully serves Metro Detroit.
 Call (248) 298-3003 or contact us online to arrange your free consultation to learn more about Michigan car accident laws and how to file a claim.